9 Most Dangerous Invasive Species in Ontario

 Impact:

-1. Water soldiers can be underwater up to 5 meters, but during the summer, they float to the surface.
-Summertime pastimes like swimming, boating, and fishing are put in danger by this.
+1. Water soldiers can be underwater up to 5 meters, but they float to the surface during the summer.
+This puts summertime pastimes like swimming, boating, and fishing in danger.

 2. They create stagnant waterways by forming dense floating vegetation mats, reducing biodiversity by displacing indigenous aquatic species.